Scottish Faiths Action for Refugees

-Scottish Faiths Action for Refugees is a project which seeks to co-ordinate and promote action by faith communities in Scotland to support asylum seekers and refugees.
+Scottish Faiths Action for Refugees is a partnership project which seeks to co-ordinate and promote action by faith communities in Scotland to support asylum seekers and refugees.

 People across the world have watched in horror as the stories of refugees and their treatment by politicians and societies has failed to live up to their own principles of hospitality and helping those in need.

 All religions teach a form of the Golden Rule (treat others as you would wish to be treated) and that our common humanity transcends national, racial, cultural or linguistic barriers.

 The Church of Scotland resolved to establish a refugee co-ordination project in 2015 as a response to the refugee crisis and a way to harness the outpouring of goodwill and desire to act which was being expressed by many congregations across the country.
 The Church of Scotland approached the other major faith groups in Scotland, who agreed to share in the work of co-ordination and support.

 We are working with Christian, Jewish, Muslim and interfaith groups, and through our commitment to each other seek to demonstrate that by building on common values we have our own story to tell of hospitality.